sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - Learnt how CodeQL is different from other static analysis tools
 - Turned on the default setup on a Python repository
 - Turned on the advanced setup on a Java repository
 - Added some vulnerable code via a pull request and viewed the scan results in the PR.
+- CodeQL Query Operations in Visual Studio
+- Turn on GitHub Advanced Security for Organization